Bumblebees like to nest in

 The bumblebee nest

 The nest must be kept dry.
 The optimum temperature for larva is 32oC, so unless the nest box is indoors the queen needs nesting material that will provide enough insulation.
 She will modify and arrange what is there, but she will not add to it (carder bees are the exception).
 So the amount and kind of nesting material is crucial.
+You do not need to provide a heat source, though.
+The queen, and later her daughters will brood the eggs and raise their temperature.
+For more about how young queens just starting a nest can keep the eggs at such a high temperature while outside it frequently drops below zero see the lifecycle page.

 You can use just one or a combination of these.
 For extra insulation a fluffed-up layer of coarser material can be placed on the bottom of the box to create a dry layer.
 On top of this place a ball of fluffed up nest material.
-The size of the ball should not be so big that is touches the side of the box.
-Push your thumb a little way into the ball and place this depression towards the entrance so that the queen find this as she enters.
+The size of the ball should not be so big that it touches the side of the box.
+Push your thumb a little way into the ball and place this depression towards the entrance so that the queen finds this as she enters.
 Don't be too fussy though as she will rearrange things to suit herself.

 You do not have to provide food, but if you want to give the queen a helping hand at the start of the nest you can.
-Make a mixture of around 30% honey and 70% water and place it is a small container.
+Make a mixture of around 30% honey and 70% water and place it in a small container.
 The plastic top of a lemonade bottle is fine.
 Glue a piece of netting over this to prevent the queen falling in or getting wet.
 The plastic netting used for onions is ideal.

 You must change this food every second day, so it must be placed where you can easily get to it.
 Also the nesting material must not fall into it or come into contact with it.
 The best way to do this is to have a double chambered nest box.
 One, larger chamber for the nest and a second, smaller empty chamber for the food.
 The bees may also use this second chamber as a latrine.
 If you place a piece of corrugated cardboard on the base you can easily clean it out.

-Bumblebee nestbox predators
+Bumblebee nestbox predators and symbionts

 Little reddish mites are not usually predators.
 They are scavengers, and so can be left alone.